colinbrandonpierce/Cat-meow-classification/README.md

 <img src="https://raw.githubusercontent.com/colinbrandonpierce/Cat-meow-classification/main/cat-harmonics.jpg" width="360" height="270"/>

 <b>RESULTS</b><br>
+Plotting our features showed no clear patterns, except perhaps that cats sometimes meow louder when isolated.
 Many of the audio files were poorly captured and did not display clear harmonics as they should.
-Plotting our features showed no clear patterns, except perhaps that cats sometimes meow louder when isolated.
-All cats have different psychologies and can have similar meows in different situations, so a different approach is likely necessary to tackle this problem.
+All cats have different psychologies and can have similar meows in different situations, so a different approach may be able to tackle this problem.

 <img src="https://raw.githubusercontent.com/colinbrandonpierce/Cat-meow-classification/main/3plot-features.png" width="360" height="340"/>